 Did you know that all the systems in a house are interconnected?
 Your job as a certified home energy auditor is to identify energy-related issues in the home, provide customers with an economic forecast of return on investment through energy efficiency improvements, and ensure that the interaction of specific building systems does not create any harmful conditions.

-While a BPI Building Analyst may advertise and perform only energy auditor services (often charging $125-$700 per inspection), most auditors gravitate to offering contracting or remodeling services as well.
-Additionally, many contracting businesses will market themselves as Home Performance Contractors rather than Energy Auditors since auditing may be just one of the services they offer, and many Home Performance Contractors prefer to make the improvements suggested by the audit themselves.
-Once certified, you can be included in the official directory of BPI-certified Building Analysts, which allows homeowners and grant programs to find you for work.
+These types of businesses advertise themselves as Home Performance Contractors rather than Energy Auditors since auditing may be just one of the services they offer, and many Home Performance Contractors prefer to make the improvements suggested by the audit themselves.
+Once certified, you can be included in the official BPI directory, which allows homeowners and grant programs to find you for work.